-The latter parts of the tour route are particular fun for children and include the sentries’ walk, bastions and the keep.
-Views from most windows are great but the best are from the top of the keep.
+The latter parts of the tour route are particularly fun for children and include the sentries’ walk, bastions, and the keep.
+Views from most windows are great but the best views are from the top of the keep.
 However, these are not that much better to make it worth scaling the steep wooden staircases during busy periods.

 Restaurants at Chateau de Chillon near Montreux

 Food and drink are not available inside Chillon Castle but a small kiosk operates right at the entrance with outdoor seating during summer.
 Picnic spots are plentiful on the lakeshore too.
 Toilets are available at the kiosk or inside the castle itself.

 The Taverne du Chateau de Chillon is a restaurant right across the road from Chillon Castle.
 It looks typical old-style Swiss tourist restaurant.
 On a quiet day, service was friendly and fast and prices fairly typical.
 We only had a cheese fondue – it is hard to mess that up even with a captive audience – so cannot really comment on the quality of the other dishes.

 Many more restaurant options are just a few minutes drive or bus ride away in Montreux.

 Chateau de Chillon is an hours’ drive from Genève but many other transportation options are available.
 Opening hours are long – Chillon Castle is only closed on Christmas Day and New Year’s Day.
 Admission is fair for what is on show – many lesser Swiss monuments charge the same and many private sites much more.
 The Swiss Museum Pass is valid.